UK takes key role at UN climate talks as pressure mounts to reach finance deal

 As countries hammer out a new finance deal, economists say one trillion US dollars (£791 billion) needs to be flowing into poorer countries each year by 2030 to meet international goals to limit dangerous global warming.

-A poll of UK MPs, commissioned by the Energy & Climate Intelligence Unit, found that 74% agree wealthy countries like the UK should financially support developing countries to adapt to the impacts of climate change.
+A poll of UK MPs, commissioned by the ECIU, found that 74% agree wealthy countries like the UK should financially support developing countries to adapt to the impacts of climate change.

+With UK food prices affected by climate effects overseas, Mr Redmond-King said: “It is clear the new Parliament gets this, and that’s why three quarters of MPs agree that the UK should be supporting developing nations to adapt to the ever-worsening impacts from climate change that threaten all of our security.”

 The G20 also reiterated its recognition of “the need for rapidly and substantially scaling up climate finance from billions to trillions from all sources”.